LindsayFarias/1ROPS-Booster-Club/Frontend/README.md

 # 1 ROPS Booster Club
 ## Purpose
 ## User Stories
+### Navbar
+    * Should have routes to Patches, Treasury, and a Home button
+### Homepage
+    * Features upcoming events, current booster club chair members, and booster club yearly/monthly toDos
+    * Upcoming events should link to details page for event
+### Events Page
+    * Shows the details of events: title, date of event and purpose
+    * Has a text box to increase the income earned for event
+    * Has an option to change the date of event
+    * Has the option to add members to the committee
+    * Has the option to view the current committee
+    * Has the option to view receipts of all transactions made for event
+### Patches Page
+    * Have all of the current patches as clickable links
+    * Have an option to create new patch order
+### Individual Patches Page
+    * Shows profits from patch, name, and pre-orders
+    * Give the option to add members to pre-order
+    * Give the option to add re-order information
+    * Give the option to update sales information
+### Treasury Page
+    * Give a balance
+    * Show income from patches and events
+    * Show receipts for patch
 ## Learning Tool
 1. npx create-react-app (app name)
 2. Install router so you can enhance the navigation abilities of your app: npm install react-router-dom